Static Website on AWS with CI/CD (S3 + CloudFront)

 The result is a production-ready static website hosted on AWS with secure HTTPS delivery, global content distribution and an automated deployment model.
 The project also established a GitHub-based backup workflow and a stronger SEO foundation for future growth.

-- The project gave me hands-on experience connecting core AWS networking, delivery and DNS services
+- Gained hands-on experience connecting core AWS networking, delivery and DNS services

-- Deployment is now automated from GitHub to AWS using GitHub Actions
+- Implemented automated deployment from GitHub to AWS using GitHub Actions

 Next Steps